|

 One of he great things about hiking in the North in July is that daylight is near-endless.
 In fact, in early July, Whitehorse gets about 19 hours of daylight with the rest twilight.
 That means start times are often of little consequence (except perhaps if the hike features major creek crossings; those are often best accomplished early in the day.)

 On the way up we took the detour via the old tramway which meant bushwhacking for an hour or so through small brush on the way to the Montana Plateau.
-We skipped that happily on the way down for the much shorter direct route that is part of the awe-inspiring Mountain Hero bike trail.
+We skipped that happily on the way down for the much shorter direct route that is part of the awe-inspiring M

 The Montana Plateau is a beautiful space with several peaks in easy range.